dimanikulin/dimanikulin/PublishWhere1_en.md

 For more information on how to publish, please go [to](https://support.hashnode.com/en/articles/6420682-writing-a-blog-post)

 # dev.to
-[dev.to](dev.to) is a constructive and inclusive social network for software developers.
+[dev.to](dev.to) is a community-based platform for software developers where they can share their knowledge and learn from others.

 It features a content editor in Markdown format.

 For each story, it provides the possibility to: